DahamSathmina/ODS_Singlish_Converter-Base_on_python/README.md

 </a>

 ## 💡 What it does
-ODS Singlish Converter converts Singlish (Latin-script Sinhala) into Sinhala Unicode text.
+ODS Singlish Converter converts Singlish into Sinhala Unicode text.
 Example: `kohomadha` → `කොහොමද`.

 This project supports a web UI (Flask) and desktop, or a Chrome extension.